Quickly create your Washington Health Care Directive and Living Will

 All the forms you need to create a personal estate plan

-Create your health care directive & living will in under an hour.
+Create your living will in under an hour

-Decide who will be your health care agent/proxy and which medical treatments you would request or refuse.
+Decide who will be your health care agent/proxy, which treatments you would request or refuse and release your records

-Print and sign your document according to the instructions.
-Give a copy to your doctors and agent/proxy.
+Print and sign your document according to instructions.
+Give copies to your doctors and agent/proxy

 Follow these steps:

-Decide what kind of care and treatment you will receive.
+Decide what kind of care and treatment you will receive

 - The use or withdrawal of life support